LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-chat-user-guide.md

      Note: For detailed reporting on consumer interactions with structured content on your messaging channels, please contact your LivePerson account team.
 All the steps mentioned above are covered in detail on the [Developer's Community](https://developers.liveperson.com/rich-messaging-structured-content-overview.html).

-#

-# **FAQs**

-**Q: Is structured content agnostic?**
+## Notes

-**A:** The configured structured content responses available in the Agent Workspace can be sent by the agent to a consumer using any channel on which structured content is supported (web messaging and in-app messaging, as well as web chat).
+* The configured structured content responses available in the Agent Workspace can be sent by the agent to a consumer using any channel on which structured content is supported (web messaging and in-app messaging, as well as web chat).

-**Q: Do I need to whitelist any additional servers?**

-**A:** Yes, the host server of the images you wish to share in your structured content must be whitelisted in order for the structured content to send.
+* The host server of the images you wish to share in your structured content must be whitelisted in order for the structured content to send.
 Refer to the [configuration section](https://docs.google.com/document/d/16nsnuXBqXlPuGrOcX33mFwu05mGqZPkG_yw7DBvxm1Y/edit#heading=h.nh00pfcnfp7i) for guidance on whitelisting.

-**Q: How many cards can I show in the carousel?**

-**A:** You can show between two and ten cards within the carousel
+* Structured content is supported on Facebook and Apple Business Chat,  SMS will be supported in the future.
+* When an agent sends a structured content message to a consumer, it will trigger a push notification.
+Brands are able to configure the content of the push notification.
+Refer to the [configuration section](https://docs.google.com/document/d/16nsnuXBqXlPuGrOcX33mFwu05mGqZPkG_yw7DBvxm1Y/edit#heading=h.nh00pfcnfp7i) for guidance on configuring push notifications.

 ## Best practices